-Pinch the skin between two fingers, push the needle into the raised skin, and inject the full dose of insulin under the skin.
+Insert the needle into the skin, and inject the full dose of insulin under the skin.

-Keep the needle under your skin for at least 6 seconds.
-Keep the push button fully depressed until the needle has been withdrawn.
-This will ensure correct delivery.
+Keep the needle under the skin for at least 6 seconds.
+Keep the push button fully depressed until the needle has been withdrawn from the skin.
+This will ensure correct delivery and limit possible flow of blood into the needle or insulin reservoir.